datawire/ambassador-docs/docs/argo/latest/quick-start/already-a-user.md

 Then click on the dropdown menu directly below this option and select your forked rollouts-demo repo.
 Click "Save" and you will be taken back to the Ambassador Cloud integrations page.

+### GitLab

+Click the "Enable" button in the GitHub section.
+You will be taken to gitlab.com and asked in which account you want to install Ambassador DCP.

 ### DockerHub

 Click the "Enable" button in the DockerHub section and enter your DockerHub username and an access token so that Ambassador Cloud can query for available image tags.
 You can <a href="https://hub.docker.com/settings/security" target="_blank">generate a DockerHub access token</a> via your hub.docker.com account security settings.

+### GitLab Container Registry

+Click the "Enable" button in the GitLab Container Registry section and enter your GitLab Container Registry username and an access token so that Ambassador Cloud can query for available image tags.
+You can <a href="" target="_blank">generate a GitLab Container Registry access token</a> via your hub.docker.com account security settings.

 ## 7. Configure Argo CD

-From the Ambassador Cloud <a href="https://app.getambassador.io/cloud/services" target="_blank">Service Catalog</a> page, click the "Rollout" button for the "rollout-demo" service and select "Configure Argo for your service" and follow the instructions.
+From the Ambassador Cloud <a href="https://app.getambassador.io/cloud/services" target="_blank">Service Catalog</a> page, click the "Rollout" button for the service you are configuring and select "Configure Argo for your service" and follow the instructions.
 This will:
 1. generate a deployment key in your forked repository;
 1. configure Argo CD with that deployment key to monitor your repository;
 1. install an Argo CD Application that represents the "rollout-demo" service